The project is led by Georgina Brewis and Angela Ellis Paine supported by a Stakeholder Advisory Board.

 Dr Justin Davis Smith is the Chair of the project’s Stakeholder Advisory Board.
-Justin is a Associate Professor at the Centre for Charity Effectiveness at City, University of London.
+Justin is a Associate Professor at the Centre for Charity Effectiveness at City St George’s, University of London.
 He was previously Chief Executive of Volunteering England, Director of the Institute for Volunteering Research and Executive Director of Volunteering at NCVO.
 He has over 20 years researching and leading in the volunteering movement and has advised the UK Government and the United Nations on the development of volunteering policy.
 He is the author of NCVO’s centenary history 100 Years of NCVO and Voluntary Action: Idealists and Realists.

 Stakeholder Advisory Board